DjangoGirls/organizer-manual/faq/README.md

 ## Website and organizing

+### Resources

+**Q: I want the cool tattoos and stickers I saw on other events' pictures!

+A: Check our [resources repository](https://github.com/DjangoGirls/resources/) for the material and our [goodies section](http://organize.djangogirls.org/logistics/index.html#goodies) in the organizer manual to learn how to print those.

 ### Translation

 **Q: We just finished to translate the tutorial on Crowdin: what do we do now?

 A: First: congratulations!
 It's a lot of work that will help your attendees and many learners around the world!
 Now that the first part is done, you need someone to proofread your work.
-If you not sure if someone as the right to do it, [ask us](mailto:hello@djangogirls.org)!
-When your translation is 100% validated, make a pull request to our tutorial repository.
+If you not sure if someone on your team is a proofreader, [ask us](mailto:hello@djangogirls.org)!
+When your translation is 100% approved, make a pull request to our tutorial repository.
 Check this [page](http://translate.djangogirls.org/when_its_ready.html) for more details.

 ### Application form